|

 1. Think out of the box.

-Think about the words that other people would use to describe your
+company.
+Think about the words that other people would use

-product.
-For example, don't just use "rhinoplasty" but
+to describe your product.
+For example, don't just use "rhinoplasty"

 More Links